 Of course I want you to be careful!
 I don't want anyone's identity to be stolen.

-And actually, I'm not telling you to keep this binder on a bookshelf with a label on it that says "My Family's Important Information Is Inside."
-The images in this article do show a notebook with a label just as an example.
+I'm not telling you to keep this binder on your coffee table with a label on it that says "My Family's Important Information Is Inside."
+The images in this article show a notebook with a label as an example, but it's not a photo of our family's actual emergency binder!

 Just because your grab-and-go binder is handy for you to grab in an emergency, doesn't mean it has to be in plain site.

-Find an inconspicuous but accessible place to keep your binder, and if you need to label it, try something like "Aunt Martha's Christmas Recipes."
+Find an inconspicuous but accessible place to keep your binder, and if you need to label it, try something like "Susie's baby photos."

 You might want to store your emergency binder in a safe instead.
-Since it wouldn't be accessible to grab in a hurry and take with you, be sure that you invest in a fire-proof and waterproof safe that is anchored to your home's floor.
+Since it wouldn't be accessible to grab in a hurry and take with you, be sure that you invest in a fire-proof and waterproof safe that is anchored to the floor of your home.
+You'll find some excellent choices in my Amazon storefront here.

 If we ever need to evacuate quickly, we can grab our emergency binder and head out the door in just a few minutes.
 Putting this all together was time well spent.